 When talking pup Zeus moves in with his family next door to a haunted house, thrills and chills unfold!
 Voiced by Joey Lawrence, Zeus is back on the scene to protect his family.
 He has also protected them in The Dog Who Saved the Holidays, The Dog Who Saved Christmas and The Dog Who Saved Christmas Vacation.

 In this dog movie, Zeus and his family notice some strange sounds and lights coming from the house next door and take it upon themselves to investigate the spooky home.

 7. “It’s the Great Pumpkin, Charlie Brown”

 Snoopy, Charlie Brown’s lovable sidekick, displays his silly antics throughout this Peanuts Halloween classic from the 1960s as the crew searches for the mysterious Great Pumpkin.
-There is no greater owner and pet relationship than the one between the sweet Charlie Brown and the self-confident Snoopy.
-And in this film, Snoopy channels his favorite alter-ego, the World War I Flying Ace, battling his nemesis The Red Baron.
+There is no greater pet-and-parent relationship than the one between the sweet Charlie Brown and the self-confident Snoopy.
+And in this film, Snoopy channels his favorite alter-ego, the World War I Flying Ace, battling his nemesis the Red Baron.

 By: Katrina Rossos